apalache-mc/apalache/CONTRIBUTING.md

 If you use a different development environment or editor set up, please document it here!

+### IntelliJ IDEA

+Download the community edition of [IntelliJ IDEA](https://www.jetbrains.com/idea/) and set up a new project.

 ### Emacs

 You can use the [metals][] Scala language server together with [lsp-mode][] for